 Status: The Indian Education Department received a Federal Grant for \$3.2 million dollars for (4) years.
-A Director was hired, including (7) Student Success Coordinators.
-One at each of the middle schools and four at the high school.
-Staff of the Student Success Program are working with College Horizons to help in the development of the College and Career Readiness curriculum.
+Our (7) Student Success Coordinators, include the following: One at Bernalillo Middle School, one at Cochiti/Santo Domingo ES/MS and four at the high school, one for each grade level.
+Staff of the Student Success Program have worked with College Horizons, but due to the pandemic, professional development was not able to continue.
+College Horizons is working on developing and completing the College Career Readiness curriculum.
 There have been Community Engagement Retreats and staff are in continuous contact with students and families.